OutSystems/docs-support/src/licensing/detach-11.md

     `%WINDIR%\Microsoft.NET\Framework64\v4.0.30319\CONFIG\`

 1. Under `<appSettings>`, locate the `<add>` element with the key `"OutSystems.HubEdition.SettingsKeyPath(DEFAULT)"`.
-Change the `value` attribute of this element to point to the new location of the `private.key` file.
+1. Change the `value` attribute of this element to point to the new location of the `private.key` file.

+Even if you're using the same database that previously stored OutSystems data, connection strings may need to be changed if the database credentials were altered.
+If that's the case, please refer to the instructions at [Using a brand new database](#use-new-db) to change the connection strings.

 #### Using a brand new database { #use-new-db }